kangzhai/PmliPred/README.md

 # Related link
 ViennaRNA Package 2.0 can be downloaded from https://www.tbi.univie.ac.at/RNA/.

-ViennaRNA Package 2.0 is also provided in this repository.
+Install-ViennaRNA-2.4.10_64bit.exe is also provided in this repository.

 # Reference
 Wait for update